HumanSignal/label-studio/docs/source/guide/prompts_overview.md

     * [Create a project](setup_project)
     * [Sync data from external storage](storage)
-2. Go to the Prompts page and create a new model.
+2. Go to the Prompts page and create a new Prompt.
 If you haven't already, you will also need to add an OpenAI API key.

     * [Create a Prompt](prompts_create)
     * [Where do I find my OpenAI API Key?](https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key)